dzezo/web-kb/CI/CD/Github Actions.md

 - ns2.digitalocean.com
 - ns3.digitalocean.com

-then in digital ocean networking we need to create records for
+then in Digital ocean Networking we need to create records for

 - A
 - CNAME

+#### Next steps

+- Add in HTTPS (see cert-manager.io)
+- Add in Email support (Mailchimp/Sendgrid)
+- Add in build steps for our prod cluster (our servicse and nextJS run in dev mode currently)
+- Staging cluster